OcelotBabou/Quartz/content/2-The World/Regions/Kingdoms/Vasae.md

 ### 4. **Political Structure**

-asae operates under a monarchical system, with King Galla Ipato presiding over the realm.
+Vasae operates under a monarchical system, with King Galla Ipato presiding over the realm.
 Unlike many of its neighbors, Vasae's governance reflects the kingdom's materialistic and trade-oriented culture.
 The king’s court is less focused on military might or religious ceremony and more attuned to commerce, economics, and the luxurious lifestyle Vasae prides itself on.

 Advising the king is a Merchant Council, a group of influential traders and artisans who represent the kingdom's most prominent guilds.
 This council wields considerable power, particularly in shaping trade policies and negotiating tariffs with other regions.
 While the king has ultimate authority, the council's decisions often dictate the kingdom's economic direction, ensuring Vasae remains competitive and wealthy.